 - 1. Visually note wind direction and speed. - 2.
-Taxi onto the runway, aligning the aircraft with the centerline. - 3.
-Apply FULL ailerons into the wind with the elevator placed in the neutral position. - 4.
-Apply full throttle. - 5.
-Maintain directional control with the rudder pedals. - 6.
-Announce "Engine instruments in the green, airspeed is alive, RPM/"MP." - 7.
-Adjust the ailerons to keep wings level during the ground role. - 8.
-Rotate firmly at 55 KIAS. - 9.
-Establish a wind correction angle in order to maintain a ground track which is aligned with the runway centerline. - 10.
-Pitch for 80 KIAS with reference to the natural horizon. - 11.
-Maintain an initial climb speed of 80 KIAS. - 12.
-Retract landing gear at positive rate of climb and no more usable runway remains. - 12.
-To depart the pattern, continue straight out, or exit with a 45° turn in the direction of the traffic pattern. - 13.
+Set flaps to 10°. - 3.
+Taxi onto the runway, aligning the aircraft with the centerline. - 4.
+Apply FULL ailerons into the wind with the elevator placed in the neutral position. - 5.
+Apply full throttle. - 6.
+Maintain directional control with the rudder pedals. - 7.
+Announce "Engine instruments in the green, airspeed is alive, RPM/"MP." - 8.
+Adjust the ailerons to keep wings level during the ground role. - 9.
+Rotate firmly at 75 KIAS. - 10.
+Establish a wind correction angle in order to maintain a ground track which is aligned with the runway centerline. - 11.
+Pitch for 80 KIAS with reference to the natural horizon. - 12.
+Maintain an initial climb speed of 80 KIAS. - 13.
+Retract landing gear at positive rate of climb and no more usable runway remains. - 14.
+After obstacle clearance is assured, retract flaps and pitch to an attitude which will allow the aircraft to accelerate to V_y (89 KIAS). - 14.
+To depart the pattern, continue straight out, or exit with a 45° turn in the direction of the traffic pattern. - 15.
 At 1000' AGL, complete the climb checklist.